This is the place: has up-and-coming Prestwich finally arrived?

 Until fairly recently, Prestwich was something of a cultural and culinary desert.
 There were a few greasy spoons, a couple of half-decent pubs and a 1960s precinct.

-But thanks to an abundance of new bars, flourishing cafe culture and new businesses – The Goods In, Paloma, and Osma have opened in the last few weeks alone – it looks like Prestwich may have finally arrived – despite the grim 1960s precinct.
+But thanks to an abundance of new bars, flourishing cafe culture and new businesses – such as The Goods In and Osma – it looks like Prestwich may have finally arrived – despite the grim 1960s precinct.

 Here are the top reasons why this Manchester suburb is the place to be right now.

 This indie bar, which opened in 2013, is responsible for introducing city centre standard cocktails to the local area with the bonus of regular culinary evenings featuring local chefs and producers.
-What’s more, up until recently, they hosted regular cinema nights.
+It’s a home from home and a valued part of the Prestwich community.

 Just a few doors up, you’ll find Grape to Grain.
 This is a specialist wine, beer and spirits merchant which stocks top quality wines from all over the world and offers a handpicked selection to try by the glass from the in-store wine dispenser.
 Everything is available to take away and enjoy at home, but it can also be enjoyed in-store exchange for a small corkage fee.
 Try before you buy has never been so revolutionary.